-Grades 3-5: Pullout Services
+Grades 3-5: Resource Support Sessions

-Students in 3rd - 5th grade will be provided 3 hrs/week of direct services via Class Connect Sessions.
-The curriculum covers challenging concept and problem based units, and social and emotional support is integrated into the service hours provided.
+Students in 3rd - 5th grade will be provided 3 hrs/week of direct resource services via Class Connect Sessions.
+The curriculum covers challenging concept and problem-based units, and social and emotional support is integrated into the service hours provided.